Tips for Planning Your Serengeti Safari

 - Choose your activities: morning and afternoon game drives are standard activities, and some lodges also offer hot-air balloon safaris.
 Activities like night game drives and guided bush walks are only permitted in certain areas.

-- Expect other visitors in high season: many areas of the Serengeti are mostly quiet throughout the year, but the Wildebeest Migration’s highlights, like the Grumeti and Mara River crossings, attract lots of visitors between about June and September.
+- Expect other visitors in high season: many areas of the Serengeti are mostly quiet throughout the year, but the Wildebeest Migration’s highlights, like the Grumeti and Mara River crossings, attract lots of visitors from about May to August.
 Consider visiting during low or Green Season (about November to March) if you want to escape the crowds and still enjoy great game viewing plus see the Migration's mega-herds.

 - Go private: if it’s exclusivity you want, then head for one of the Serengeti's private reserves.
 The accommodation is excellent, game viewing is as good as the main park and extra safari activities (see number 3) are offered.